mattar88/flutter_drupal/readme_configuration_guideline.md

-# How to configure and run this project on Android Studio?
+# How to configure and run this project on Android Studio
  * First of all open your project using Android studio IDE
   ![Open project](./screenshots/flutter_configuration_guideline_0.png)